Qandeel Baloch: Pakistani court acquits brother for 'honor killing' | DW | 14.02.2022

 Qandeel Baloch was strangled in 2016 after becoming famous for her suggestive and defiant social media posts.

+The case became Pakistan's most high profile "honor killing" of recent years — where women are punished, or killed, by male relatives for purportedly bringing "shame" to a family's reputation.

 Muhammad Waseem was found guilty of murdering his sister, Baloch, and had received a life-imprisonment sentence.
-But after serving less than six years in prison, his parents pardoned him, allowing the acquittal under Islamic law.
+But after serving less than six years in prison, he is set to walk free.

+Waseem had admitted in a 2016 media conference organized by police that he strangled his 26-year-old sister due to her social media activities

-In Pakistan, Islamic law allows a murder victim's family to pardon a convicted killer.
+In Pakistan, Islamic law has long allowed a murder victim's family to pardon a convicted killer.

 Baloch's parents initially insisted their son would be given no absolution.
 But they later changed their minds and said they wanted him to be forgiven.